 Telecom Surge Protection

-For most customers, the telecom world is a bit of a mystery.
-We have grown to expect our phones to work in almost any circumstances, and will frequently complain if we do not have a clear signal even in the most remote of areas.
-We have also become used to data transfer rates that resemble wired devices, as the big cellular carriers have gone to such great lengths to provide total coverage in most areas with the fastest networks available.
-This competition is good for consumers, who benefit from the understanding by telecom companies that if customers are not happy with service in their primary area of usage, the process of voicing that dis-satisfaction is as simple as switching providers.
+For most cell phone customers, the telecom world is a bit of a mystery.
+They have grown to expect their phones to work in almost any circumstances, and will frequently complain if they do not have a clear signal even in the most remote of areas.
+They have also become used to data transfer rates that resemble wired devices, as the big cellular carriers have gone to such great lengths to provide total coverage in most areas with the fastest networks available.
+This competition is good for consumers, who benefit from the understanding by telecom companies that if customers are not happy with service in their primary area of usage, the process of voicing that dissatisfaction is as simple as switching providers.
 The competition levels are so high that many providers will go as far as to buy out the remainder of a customer’s contract with another provider, if that customer is willing to switch to them.
 One thing that is an interesting aspect of the discussion, however is that a customer’s satisfaction with service is mostly due to the actual physical area that he/she lives or works, due to the fact that most people spend the majority of their time in that area.
-Each network operates at essentially the same levels, and customer satisfaction, if all other things are considered equal, might boil down to if there are enough cell towers in a general vicinity so as not to provide gaps that might be no more than a block or two wide.
+Each network operates at much the same levels, and customer satisfaction, if all other things are considered equal, might boil down to whether there are enough cell towers in a general vicinity so as not to provide gaps that might be no more than a block or two wide.
 Because we will see very little residential usage of wired telephone systems at this stage, emergencies are another area of issue.
 To be able to call emergency services from home, where the majority of issues take place, is critical.
 For this reason, telecom providers are in a constant expansion mode, attempting to provide a blanket of coverage that will not have even a few feet of dead area, especially during times of inclement weather when emergency call necessity is highest.
-Few customers may understand that the weather itself does have a very real effect on their cellular service, and it may not be the fault of the company if you cannot connect to their network periodically.
+Few customers may understand that the weather itself does have a very real effect on their cellular service, and it may not be the fault of the company if they cannot connect to their network periodically.